-Here at HA Digital Marketing, we like to break our client’s goals down based on thorough research we’ve completed by analyzing their site, their site traffic, and their industry.
+Here at Evenbound, we like to break our client’s goals down based on thorough research we’ve completed by analyzing their site, their site traffic, and their industry.
 We look at existing traffic, existing conversion rates, and more, to determine how much we can reasonably improve in a specific period of time.

 One of our SMART goals for a client might sound something like this:

 Increase organic site traffic to 2,000 monthly visits by 2020